dustinpfister/blog_posts/_posts/js-javascript-let.md

 This code results in an error, but not just because the value of n is lower than 42.
 If I where to replace all instances of let with var the value undefined will be logged rather than the error message 'a is not defined' because of the variable hoisting aspect of the var keyword.

 In addition even if I where to increase the value of n so that the code in the body of the if statement runs, I will still get the same error message.
 This is of course what is expected as the whole point of using let is to have block level scope, rather than function level scope that var alone can achieve.

+## 2 - Older Browser support

+As I have stated one of the biggest concerns with using let is backward compatibility.
+Unlike many other new methods and features that have been introduces in late javaScript specs the let keyword can not be pollyfilled.
+When thinking in terms of older platforms there just is not any block level variable scope.

+Of course there are ways of writing javaScript in a way in which I am taking advantage of modern features such as let, and then also maintain an alternative work of that JavaScript that will run on older platforms as well.
+There are also tools that can be used to help automate that process, but for the most part that complicates things.

+It is easier to just continue to write javaScript code in a way in which it will work in older browsers while still functioning just find in more modern browsers as well.
+I have this attitude where as long as I make my code clean, and minimal the process of modernizing it should not be to hard or time consuming.